MattyGWS/HorizonXI-Linux-Installation/README.md

 7z x -y installer.exe &&
 7z x -y HorizonXI_Launcher-1.3.0-full.nupkg
 ```
-Make sure you have the correct verion written, in this case as of writing the latest version is 1.3.0, if this is the same version you downloaded then no worries.
+Make sure you have the correct verion of the launcher written, in this case as of writing the latest version is 1.3.0, if this is the same version you downloaded then no worries.

-4. open the ProtonQT-Up app you got earlier from the discover store and add version "GE-Proton-42" (this will require you to restart the steam application for it to take effect once you've added this proton version). if you didn't get the app already it's fine just grab it now;
+4. Open the ProtonQT-Up app you got earlier from the discover store and add version "GE-Proton-42" (this will require you to restart the steam application for it to take effect once you've added this proton version). if you didn't get the app already it's fine just grab it now;

 ![image](https://github.com/MattyGWS/HorizonXI-Linux-Installation/assets/56587299/9a8009b2-6361-4984-b2cb-8859a3fb03b1)